Our Genealogical Helper for Dumontville ...

 The official website for State of Ohio: www.ohio.gov/

-The Panormaio website contains photo collections that might contain pictures for the area around Dumontville:
+The Panormaio photo collection might have pictures for the area around Dumontville:

 Our distance measurements begin at a specific point in Dumontville.
 The point that we are using is located at these GPS coordinates - Latitude: 39.7773, Longitude: -82.6163 [Map].
 The coordinates for Dumontville have been provided by the Geographic Names Information System (GNIS).